 With this in mind, we all need to remember that, above all else, soccer is for the youth who plays the game.

 It is for them that we exist and operate.
 This simple principle should direct all of our considerations, decisions, and most importantly our actions.
 Therefore, we have developed this document to assist you in maximizing your young player(s) experience.

 The primary goal of the Chargers recreational soccer program is to offer every player the opportunity to enjoy participating in the game of soccer within a learning/teaching environment.
 Our recreational program is not about winning, it is about teaching, so that the young players have fun, learn to love the game of soccer and become as skilled of a player as possible.

 Our recreational soccer program is for children between the ages of 4 and 12 and provides an environment to play soccer in a fun and organized format.
 Our recreational soccer program is considered an In-House Recreational league.

 One of the identifying factors of recreational soccer is the distribution of talent across the same age group.
 We train our players first in age, then in ability within large pools of players with higher coaching ratios.

 This is done in order to ensure more equitable competitions.
-CSC attempts to accomplish this by distributing the current talent pool to each of our player pools based on each player’s age, level of experience and a subjective evaluation of the player’s skill level by coaching staff familiar with that player’s abilities.
+The Chargers SC attempts to accomplish this by distributing the current talent pool to each of our player pools based on each player’s age, level of experience and a subjective evaluation of the player’s skill level by coaching staff familiar with that player’s abilities.